What is Hampi?

 Royal Enclosure: The seat of the erstwhile kings, this is a fortified campus.
 Royal enclosure is a sprawling area with the ruins of many stately structures.
 For example the Mahanavami Platform from where the king used to watch the annual parade of imperial majesty and military might.
 The area is packed with numerous palace bases, underground temple, aquatic structures and the likes.

-Riverside trek Path: This is the path that connects the ancient Hampi Bazaar to the Vittala temple.
+Riverside Ruins: This is the path that connects the ancient Hampi Bazaar to the Vittala temple.
 Numerous shrines, carved artifacts, ruins of ancient structures are scattered all around along this path.
 For example the 1008 and 1008 Siva lings carved in a matrix like pattern on a sheet of boulder at the river shore.

 Hemakuta Hill Temples: This hill is basically an expanse of rocky sheets with interesting undulations.
 A large number of pre Vijayanagara (the empire) temples of note are located in this hilltop.
 The highlights are the sets of triple chambered temples with its pyramid like granite roofs.
 This is an important mythological site in the local folklore.
 That explains the density of such temples on this hill.